 Review summary: Canon 1D Mark III vs Fujifilm X-T2

-So how do things add up?
-Which of the two cameras – the Canon 1D Mark III or the Fujifilm X-T2 – has the upper hand?
+So what is the bottom line?
+Is the Canon 1D Mark III better than the Fujifilm X-T2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.